Propagation of singularities for gravity-capillary water waves: Propagation of singularities for water waves

-where $ R(\eta,\psi) \in \H{2\mu-3-d/2} $. \end{proposition} \begin{proof} This theorem follows by replacing the usual paradifferential calculus with the dyadic paradifferential calculus in the analysis of \cite{AM09:paralinearization}.
+where $ R(\eta,\psi) \in \H{2\mu-K-d/2} $ for some $ K > 0 $ independent of the dimension~$ d $.
+Moreover $ \lambda^{(1-j)} $, when it is defined, is a function of derivatives $ \partial_x^\alpha \eta $ where $ |\alpha| \le 1+j $. \end{proposition} \begin{proof} This theorem follows by replacing the usual paradifferential calculus with the dyadic paradifferential calculus in the analysis of \cite{AM09:paralinearization}.
 In \cite{AM09:paralinearization}, the explicit expression for~$ \lambda $ is given.
 We write it down for the sake of later applications.

-where $ a_\pm = \sum_{j \le 1} a_\pm^{(j)} $ is defined as follows.
+where $ a_\pm = \sum_{j \le 1} a_\pm^{(j)} \in \Sigma^{1,\mu-1-d/2} $ is defined as follows.
 Setting $ c = \frac{1}{1+|\nabla\eta|^2} $, then

 Suppose that $ a_\pm^{(j)} $ are defined for $ m \le j \le 1 $, then we define